 1. Get the Guest List Right

-Getting your guest list right for a backyard wedding is a must in more ways than one.
-You should always make sure that you only invite the amount of people that can be accommodated in your home.
-Keep the guest list realistic to avoid overcrowding which could ruin the vibe of your event.
+Creating a reasonable list of attendees for a backyard wedding is a must in more ways than one.
+You should always make sure that you only invite the number of people that can be accommodated in your home.
+Keep your headcount realistic to avoid overcrowding which could ruin the vibe of your event.

 2. Expect The Rain

 Hope for the best, but plan for the worst in terms of the weather- that way you will be ready for anything and won't end up disappointed.
 Rent a tent or canopy just in case– some rental companies allow you to keep a tent on ‘standby' and if it ends up unused due to beautiful weather they will not charge you the full amount for the rental.